MakeSchool-Tutorials/ecommerce-tutorial/P05-Displaying-Moods/content.md

 >
 > Open the `scripts.js` folder.
 First we need to get the reference to the containers where all the items will be in.

 All items will be in the main tag.
 The main tag has an id of `items`.
 We can get this element using its id name.
 In order to do this, we can use the `document.getElementbyID` function.
-Then pass the function the id name of the element.
+Then pass the id of the element to the function.

 >[action]
 >